Skip to content

 Create calculation properties

 Calculation properties can be set up based on different criteria, including property values of associated records, the time between two properties' values, or your own custom equations.
-To create a calculation property:
+To create a calculation or rollup property:

 • In the left sidebar menu, navigate to Properties.